-From my personal experience with overseas clients prefer a Hi over Hello and so all my proposals will start with Hi.
+From my personal experience with overseas clients prefer a Hi over Hello.
+So all my proposals will start with Hi.

-If I can get the name of the client from the job details, I will add it like Hi John, but if they have not shared their name in job details, I keep it to only Hi.
+If I can get the name of the client from the job details, I will add it like Hi John.
+If they have not shared their name in job details, I keep it to only Hi.

 The first paragraph of my proposal is always a thank note.
-If I get an invite from a client I normally change the wording for the first para as
+If I get an invite from a client, I usually change the wording for the first para as

-Thanks for inviting me to your XYZ requirement here at Upwork and I will be more than happy to help you.
+Thanks for inviting me to your XYZ requirement here at Upwork.
+I am more than happy to help you on your project.
 Let me share with you my expertise with XYZ and ABC.

 But the basic structure remains the same.

-It is always recommended to start a conversation with a gratitude and a thank note.
+It is always recommended to start a conversation with gratitude and a thank note.

 2. Share the expertise

-My first paragraph though it starts with a thanks note, the aim is to drive the client to my second para but then I keep my 2nd para as short as possible.
-With 10+ years of experience as a freelancer, one can be tempted to include lot more samples but I prefer to include a maximum of 3.
+My first paragraph though it begins with a thanks note, the aim is to drive the client to my next para.
+Then I keep my 2nd para as short as possible.
+With 10+ years of experience as a freelancer, one can be tempted to include a lot more samples, but I prefer to add a maximum of 3.

 So my next para is

-I am the owner of www.go4expert.com for more than a decade now and have been doing a lot of XenForo development.
+I am the owner of www.go4expert.com for more than a decade now.
+Have been doing a lot of XenForo development.
 Apart from my own forum, I have clients like ABC, DEF and GHI where I have been a developer recently.
 Needless to say but you can also see my Upwork profile for the feedback about XYZ jobs.

 XYZ Could be vBulletin, Xenforo, PHP, CakePHP, CodeIgnitor, WordPress or any web technology.

-If I am applying for a WordPress development work, I may also change go4expert.com to imtips.co and will change the word forum to blog aka … Apart from my own blog I have clients …
+If I am applying for a WordPress development work, I change go4expert.com to imtips.co.
+Change the word forum to blog aka – Apart from my blog I have clients …

 3. Ask Questions, Offer Suggestions

-The third para is completely custom part of the proposal and it depends on how the client has shared his requirements.
+The third para is completely custom part of the proposal.
+It depends on how the client has shared his requirements.

-If a client has shared a list of things I keep a list of numbers matching the numbers of client’s requirement for easy reference.
+If a client has shared a list of things, I keep numbers matching the numbers of client’s requirement for easy reference.

 - Do X.